-Over the next M years or so Rome became a major super power.
+Over the next M years Rome became the most powerful empire in the world.
 It spread its language, numbers and ways of doing things all over the known world.
-As a result, we still see parts of their culture in our world today e.g. roads, sewerage systems and ROMAN NUMERALS.
+As a result expansion we still see parts of Roman culture in our world today e.g. ROMAN NUMERALS.

 Take Me Back to the Roman Numerals Homepage